 Once Team Members and Team Advisors are registered, Teams may not make additions or substitutions of Team Members or Team Advisors without permission from the Executive Director.
 A Team must request such change by submitting a description of the change and a justification to jessup@ilsa.org.
-The Executive Director may permit substitution or addition of Team Members or Team Advisors only in exceptional circumstances and will not permit such change after work product (written, oral, or research) has been created or generated by the Team Member being replaced or after the Team's memorials have been submitted.
+The Executive Director may permit substitution or addition of Team Members only in exceptional circumstances and will not permit such change after work product (written, oral, or research) has been created or generated by the Team Member being replaced or after the Team's memorials have been submitted.
+Team Advisors may be added or substituted during the Jessup Season by informing the ILSA Executive Office via email.